-Check out New CA Inter Syllabus for May 2019 which is applicable from 1st July 2017.
-In Revised scheme of CA Course, IPCC Course renamed as Intermediate so CA IPCC is now CA Intermediate or CA Inter.
+Check out New CA Inter Syllabus for May 2021 which is applicable from 1st July 2017.
+In the Revised scheme of CA Course, IPCC Course renamed as Intermediate so CA IPCC is now CA Intermediate or CA Inter.
 This is the article about CA IPCC New Syllabus and Changes in CA IPCC Course.
 Already we had given CA Foundation New syllabus (earlier it is known as CA CPT).
-The ICAI, Institute of Chartered Accountants of India already announced that they will make some changes in CA course from 2017.
-The revised CA Course will be applicable for students who registered after 1st July, 2017.

 Content in this Article

 CA Inter Syllabus from May 2021 – New IPCC Course

 There are 8 papers in CA IPCC new scheme from 2018.
 Read below changes in IPCC new syllabus from 2019.

 Number of Papers – 8